tomcrane/presentations/uv-ghent/uvghent.md

 No slides - just live demos

 ## Background (very brief)

+Couple of static images showing player, blog posts with embedded, etc.
+(these are slide-like)

 * How it all started, Digirati, Wellcome, DDS, Player... v brief
 * Wellcome Player - Silo, bespoke data format